Darshit45/Human-Skin-Disease-Detection/README.md

 # Human-Skin-Disease-Detection
-Identified 7 unique classes of skin cancer.
+Identified 7 unique classes of skin cancer using image processing and Neural Networks.